-Our next most advanced product candidate is CB 2679d/ISU304, is a highly potent, next generation coagulation, Factor IX variant that is under development by our collaborator ISU Abxis and has been approved for human clinical trials by the Korean Food and Drug Administration.
-The National Hemophilia Foundation has recommended chronic, prophylactic treatment as the optimal therapy for individuals with severe hemophilia B. We intend to enter Phase 1/2 clinical development with our collaborator ISU Abxis in the second quarter of 2017, and clinical data is expected in the second half of 2017.
+Our next most advanced product candidate is CB 2679d/ISU304, a next-generation subcutaneously dosed Factor IX drug for the prophylactic treatment of individuals with hemophilia B. The National Hemophilia Foundation has recommended chronic, prophylactic treatment as the optimal therapy for individuals with severe hemophilia B. CB 2679d/ISU304 has completed IND-enabling preclinical studies, and we intend to enter Phase 1/2 clinical development with our collaborator ISU Abxis in the second quarter of 2017.
 We entered into a co-development agreement with ISU Abxis in 2013.
 Under the ISU Abxis agreement we licensed our proprietary human Factor IX products to ISU Abxis for initial development in South Korea.
 ISU Abxis is responsible for manufacturing, preclinical development activities and clinical development through a proof-of-concept Phase 1/2 study in individuals with hemophilia B. We have the sole rights and responsibility for worldwide development, manufacture, and commercialization of Factor IX products after Phase 1/2 development.
 ISU Abxis may exercise its right of first refusal to acquire commercialization rights in South Korea, in which case they would be entitled to profit sharing on worldwide sales.

-CB 2679d/ISU304 has demonstrated in a hemophilia B mouse animal study higher potency than BeneFIX[®], Pfizer's currently marketed Factor IX therapeutic, and Alprolix[®], Bioverativ's approved Factor IX-Fc fusion protein, and may allow for subcutaneous prophylactic treatment of individuals with hemophilia B.
+CB 2679d/ISU304 has demonstrated in a hemophilia B mouse animal study higher potency than BeneFIX[®], Pfizer's currently marketed Factor IX therapeutic, and Alprolix[®], Bioverativ's approved Factor IX-Fc fusion protein, and may allow subcutaneous administration that provides trough Factor IX activity levels in blood in the normal range and provide prophylaxis against bleeding episodes.